souffle-lang/souffle-lang.github.io/pages/docs/docsindex.md

 # Why the name Soufflé?
 Soufflé  is short for **Systematic, Ontological, Undiscovered Fact Finding Logic Engine**.
 The EDB represents the uncooked Soufflé  and the IDB causes the Soufflé  to rise, i.e., monotonically increasing knowledge.
 When it stops rising and a fixed-point is reached, the result is a puffed-up ready-to-eat Soufflé.
-Big thanks to Nicholas Allen and Diane Corney from [Oracle Labs/Brisbane](https://labs.oracle.com/pls/apex/f?p=labs:23:::::P23_LOCATION_ID:46) for finding a translation :+1:.
+Big thanks to Nicholas Allen and Diane Corney from [Oracle Labs/Brisbane](https://labs.oracle.com/pls/apex/f?p=labs:23:::::P23_LOCATION_ID:46) for finding a translation.

 ## Improving Documentation

 If there are errors, and/or explanations in the documentation can be improved, please let us know.
-You can either click on the ```Improve this page``` button at the top right-hand side, and trigger a pull request for your improved documentation, or please [file an issue]({{ site.repository }}/issues/new).
+You can either click on the ```Edit me``` button at the top of the relevant page, and trigger a pull request for your improved documentation, or please [file an issue]({{ site.repository }}/issues/new).

 {% include links.html %}